philipkarz/war/README.md

+#Comic Clash
+2 player card game

 ##Game Summary
-Choose a side in this marvel civil war.
-Taking turns, each player picks a random card from the deck and whichever character is stronger wins the round.
-After 30 seconds the player with the higher score is the winner.
+Play the card game war with marvel characters.
+Taking turns, each player picks a random card from the deck.
+Whoever picks the stronger character takes the round.
+After 30 seconds the player with the highest score is the winner.

 ##Technologies
 Comic Clash is built using HTML CSS Javascript and JQuery